Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

-To mitigate this issue, we employed different correlation kernels for antenna gain amplitude solutions in order to take into account heterogeneous array sensitivity.
+To mitigate this issue, we employed different log-amplitude gain correlation kernels per antenna in order to take into account heterogeneous array sensitivity.
 For the gain phase prior, we utilized uncorrelated normally distributed phases due to the short phase coherence time in GMVA observations at 86 GHz \citep{JSKIM_2025}.
+More specifically, we did not model the temporal correlation in phase solutions, which is analogous to setting up phase solution intervals smaller than the averaged time for all antennas.
 Employing a different gain amplitude kernel per antenna is analogous to setting up different solution interval constraints per antenna in self-calibration.
-In \texttt{resolve}, the time correlations in the gain solutions are inferred from the data in an automated fashion and the large uncertainties of particular data points are taken into account naturally in the Bayesian framework.
-Therefore, we are able to perform more robust self-calibration without flagging a significant number of the data points compared to \texttt{CLEAN}-based self-calibration methods.
+In \texttt{resolve}, the time correlations in the gain solutions are inferred from the data in an automated fashion, and the large uncertainties of particular data points are taken into account naturally in the Bayesian framework.
+Therefore, we are able to perform more robust self-calibration without flagging a significant number of data points compared to \texttt{CLEAN}-based self-calibration methods.
 Furthermore, the large gain uncertainties inherent to mm-VLBI observations are explicitly accounted for and propagated into the image domain.
-As a result, the reliability of calibration and imaging is quantified through uncertainty estimation.
+As a result, the reliability of the calibration and imaging is quantified through uncertainty estimation.